grmarxer/Short_Message_Peer-to-Peer_Protocol/procedures/3-Validating_traffic_flows_with_smppth.md

     ![cluster01-smsc01-send-submit-sm-destination_addr--11211-short_message-message-03-number-2](https://github.com/grmarxer/Short_Message_Peer-to-Peer_Protocol/blob/master/illustrations/cluster01-smsc01-send-submit-sm-destination_addr--11211-short_message-message-03-number-2.png)

-    Try sending a submit-sm to the other short code `33433` that we have configured in the BIG-IP `smpp-shortcode-routing` data-group
+    Try sending a submit-sm to the other short-code `33433` that we have configured in the BIG-IP `smpp-shortcode-routing` data-group

     On the SMSC handler, enter the following command in the `Enter Command>` entry box
     ```